 You may be here because either your Administrative Law Judge or the Department of Disability Services (DDS) arm of the Social Security Administration (SSA) has scheduled an appointment for you to see one of their doctors, either a medical doctor or psychologist.
-These are commonly referred to as a Consultative Examination (CE) or Consultative Evaluation.
+These are commonly referred to as a Medical Examination (ME) or Consultative Examination (CE) .
 You should refer to the letter scheduling the appointment for the date and time of your appointment.

-Is having a CE a good thing?
+Is having a medical exam a good thing?
 Is it going to hurt your case?
 Help your case?
 Are there things you can do to improve your chances that the report you get from the consultative doctor is going to actually help your case?

 This article addresses the most asked questions from claimants when an examination is scheduled, as follows.

-What is a CE?
+What is a ME?
 And Are They Good Or Bad?

-In almost every Social Security disability claim, the judge or the Social Security claims handler will order a consultative examination.
+In almost every Social Security disability claim, the judge or the Social Security claims handler will order a medical examination.

 The reason they do this is to help develop the medical record.
 One of the things that social security law requires is that Social Security Administration help develop the medical and administrative record.

-In some cases – and this is really the ideal – the judge will order a treating physician, which is somebody who knows you already, to do the consultative evaluation.
+In some cases – and this is really the ideal – the judge will order a treating physician, which is somebody who knows you already, to do perform the evaluation.
 That’s somewhat uncommon, unfortunately.
-But that’s really the best type of consultative examination because that’s from a doctor who treats you and knows you.
+But that’s really the best type of medical examination because that’s from a doctor who treats you and knows you.

-I will also tell you that consultative examinations for physical problems are typically – in my review at least – less reliable and less likely to help your claim than a mental health consultative evaluation.
+I will also tell you that medical examinations for physical problems are typically – in my review at least – less reliable and less likely to help your claim than a mental health evaluation.

 The reason for that is that the doctors who will appear on those panels (and again who get paid a flat fee that is not a lot of money) typically are industrial clinic doctors.
 These are typically the same doctors who do independent medical examinations for insurance companies in car accident cases, or in workers compensation claims.
 Industrial clinic doctors frequently are not the “cream of the crop” when it comes to doctors.